xrettle/WFGY/ProblemMap/Atlas/Fixes/auto-repair/repair-validation-loop-v1.md

 This is especially relevant for:

 * F6-heavy cases
-* difficult F3 / F4 / F6 interactions
+* difficult F3, F4, and F6 interactions
 * high-abstract coherence and legitimacy problems
 * multi-layer synthetic truth and representation mixtures

 ---

-## 15. Example validation objects
+## 16. Example validation objects

 ### Example A · F1 validation